 Why Use SMS Marketing?

+As 66% of the audience prefers SMS to Email, SMS marketing for eCommerce is an advanced channel as it will differentiate your brand by providing the communication on the channel your customers want you to.
 SMS marketing may work well during high-volume events, like the holiday season and special occasions but what about all around the year?

-The Top 3 Benefits of SMS Marketing
+Top 3 Benefits of SMS Marketing for eCommerce

 There are a few characteristics of SMS marketing that give brands who use it correctly a competitive edge over others and helps in standing out: